 Facebook even knows what other websites you visit.
 By using these detailed personal data points, anyone can target their exact audience with extreme accuracy.

-Admittedly though, Facebook is very picky with who they allow to run ads on their platform.
+Admittedly though, Facebook is very picky with who they allow running ads on their platform.

 But, if you manage to get past this hurdle, you could realistically funnel hundreds of people into your lists each day.